 Tracking Technologies on Mobile Apps

-Similar to web pages, mobile applications also use online tracking technologies to track, use or disclose a wide range of information, such as device ID, network location, geolocation, and fingerprints that are then disclosed to the mobile app owner, third-party tracking technology vendor, etc. All this information comes under the PHI definition and is thus regulated by HIPAA Privacy Rules.
+Similar to web pages, mobile applications also use online tracking technologies to track, use, or disclose a wide range of information, such as device ID, network location, geolocation, and fingerprints.
+This information is then disclosed to the mobile app owner, third-party tracking technology vendor, etc. All this information falls under the PHI definition and is thus regulated by HIPAA Privacy Rules.

 However, if a patient voluntarily downloads and uses mobile applications that are not developed by the regulated entity, then in such circumstances, the data isn’t regulated by the HIPAA Rules, even if the data comes from the regulated entity.
 For example, the HIPAA Rules do not apply to health information that an individual enters into a mobile app offered by another entity that HIPAA does not regulate.